A brief, analytical introduction to American politics, organized around the themes of representation and self-interest.

 Quantity: Over 20 available

 Hardcover.
 Condition: new.
 Hardcover.
 When people have the freedom to further their own personal interests in politics, the results may be disastrous.
 Chaos?
 Tyranny?
 Can a political system be set up to avoid these pitfalls, while still granting citizens and politicians the freedom to pursue their interests?
 Republic at Risk is a concise and engaging introduction to American politics.
 The guiding theme is the problem of self-interest in politics, which James Madison took as his starting point in his defense of representative government in Federalist 10 and 51.
 Madison believed that unchecked self-interest in politics was a risk to a well-ordered and free society.
 But he also held that political institutions could be designed to harness self-interest for the greater good.
 Putting Madison's theory to the test, the authors examine modern challenges to the integrity and effectiveness of US policy-making institutions, inviting readers to determine how best to respond to these risks.
 A concise and engaging introduction to American politics organized around the themes of self-interest and representation.
 The authors assess American policy-making institutions and examine contemporary challenges to governance and representation.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781108487757

 Seller: Books Puddle, New York, NY, U.S.A.